wekesa931/Classic-Arcade-Game/README.md

 #### 3. resources.js
 This is simply an image loading utility.
 It eases the process of loading image files so that they can be used within the game.
 It also includes a simple "caching" layer so it will reuse cached images if you attempt to load the same image multiple times.

+## Hosting
+The project has been hosted in here: https://wekesa931.github.io/Classic-Arcade-Game/